Discover what RELEX has in store for the future of retail at Retail's Big Show Europe | 15 – 18 September 2025 | Book a meeting

 At RELEX, we are proud to be driving a positive impact by helping our customers reduce their carbon footprints.
 Based on our estimates, the yearly positive environmental impact is over 1 200 000 tons CO2e, calculated on food waste prevention in retail and wholesale alone.
 That does not mean that we can overlook the impacts of our own operations, which in 2024 caused 9751.7 tons of CO2e.
 For details, please see our latest Sustainability Report 2025.

-The policy outlines concrete objectives and targets and the measures in place for us to reach them.
+The remainder of the policy outlines concrete objectives and measures (actions) in place for us to reach the set emission reduction goals.
 The policy tackles three focus areas: 1) carbon emissions inventory, 2) resource use and waste in RELEX’s operations, and 3) environmental awareness in our value chain.
+The policy objectives and actions are aligned with the Climate Transition Plan.

 2. Carbon emission inventory and key emission categories